nmwsharp/recipes/content/post/Apple Cider.md

 ## Ingredients

-- 1/2 gal Apple Cider
+- 1/2 gal apple cider
-- 1 cup Pineapple Juice
+- 1/2 cup pineapple juice
 - 1/2 fresh orange, sliced (with peel)
-- 1/8 cup Lemon Juice (maybe a little less.
-Use a LOT less if - squeezing fresh lemons)
+- 2 tsp lemon juice
-- 2 cinnamon sticks
+- 3 cinnamon sticks
-- 1 tsp whole cloves
+- 1.5 tsp whole cloves
-- 1/2 ground (or smashed) nutmeg
+- 1/2 of a nutmeg, ground/smashed (or 1/2 tsp nutmeg powder)

 ## Ingredients

 Combine all ingredients and heat.
 The spices will get stronger over the next few hours, I suggest waiting at least 2 hours to drink.
 Strain it out to pour in to cups.

-Make sure it's hot but not too hot.
-If there is A LOT of steam coming off of the pot then the water is evaporating too fast and it will quickly get syrupy.
+Make sure it's hot but not too hot (I use roughly 175F).
+If there is A LOT of steam coming off of the pot then the liquid is evaporating too fast and it will quickly get syrupy.

+Recipe originally from Aunt Nan!